 When admitting to hospital it is good to bring along cosmetics, toothbrush, slippers, comfortable clothing or a robe and some entertainment material.
 You are allowed to use your cell phone but the phone should be on silent.
-Visiting hours are between 16:30 and 19:30.
-Closest relatives are allowed to visit at other time, only in consultation with the Department's staff.

 It is possible to borrow a tablet, free of charge.
-Patients, relatives and guests at Landspítali hospital can have access to a wireless network for their own laptops, tablets or phones, free of charge.
+Patients, relatives and guests at Landspitali hospital can have access to a wireless network for their own laptops, tablets or phones, free of charge.